moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 - ```model``` changed into ``` self.model ```
 - ``` test_loader ``` is changed into ``` self.data_laoder.test_loader ```

+### 5. Model Verification:

-5. In the reference example main function, Go through the arguments parameters and make sure they are included inside the [config file](https://github.com/moemen95/PyTorch-Project-Template/blob/master/configs/mnist_exp_0.json), with the correct values. e.g. seed value
+In the reference example main function, Go through the arguments parameters and make sure they are included inside the [config file](https://github.com/moemen95/PyTorch-Project-Template/blob/master/configs/mnist_exp_0.json), with the correct values. e.g. seed value

+- To run your code, change the config file name inside run.sh to be ``` mnist_exp_0.json ```
+- On the terminal, run ``` sh run.sh ```
+- Verify the results relative to the original example